Android-PowerUser/Windroid_11/README.md

 Icons by @yeyushengfan258

 ##### Other
 [Screen Operator](https://github.com/Android-PowerUser/Screen_Operator/) is an Android app that automatically operate the Screen with AI.
+Due to a bug in the Google crawler that occurs when a repo is switched from private to public, you cannot find Screen Operator via Google search, but via Bing and Yahoo.